 What Happens If These New Regulations are Passed into Law

-Should the proposed regulations pass and go into law, gun owners would see a few things change in regards to ownership of these platforms.
+Should the proposed regulations pass and go into law, gun owners would see a few things change in regard to ownership of these platforms.

 Under the new ATF points system, you have a few options if your AR pistol fell into SBR territory.